Best Fireproof Safe for Cash and Documents

 Storage Capacity

-Before buying a safe, collect together all the valuables that you want to store in it to work out how big a safe you need.
+Before buying a safe, collect all the valuables you want to store in it to work out how big a safe you need.

 What Are You Storing?

-Fifty years ago, you’d want a safe that could protect paperwork, cash and perhaps a few cherished photos.
+Fifty years ago, you’d want a safe to protect paperwork, cash, and perhaps a few cherished photos.
 Today, many of our most precious files and memories are captured digitally.

 We’d recommend using an emergency binder (see template here) to keep all your important information in one place.

-Alternatively, you could invest in a fireproof hard drive such as the ioSafe SoloPRO.
+Alternatively, you could invest in a fireproof hard drive like the ioSafe SoloPRO.

 Related: 20 Ways to hide cash in your home